Skip to content

 Hobby Free 50,000/mo 2 30 days

-Overage across all paid plans: $8 per 100,000 additional units (volume discounts apply at scale).
+Overage on every paid plan starts at $8 per 100,000 additional units and steps down on a graduated scale to roughly $6 per 100,000 at very high volume (above 50M units/month).
 The Pro plan adds SOC 2, ISO 27001, and HIPAA compliance certifications — relevant for healthcare and fintech use cases.

 For self-hosted deployments, the MIT license covers the full feature set at zero licensing cost.
 Infrastructure costs depend on your trace volume, but a basic t3.xlarge (approximately $150/month on AWS) can handle tens of millions of events per month.